News

 - Investment in training development and youth employment opportunities

-Support for youth employment grants supporting opportunities that develop leaders, support community capacity building and contribute to local economic development.
+Investment in a training program for leaders, ensuring high-quality recreation experiences across the province.
+As well as further support for youth employment supporting opportunities that develop leaders, support community capacity building and contribute to local economic development.

 - Improved access to community schools

-Committee formed to address the inaccessibility of community access to schools
+Committee formed to examine and address the inaccessibility of community access to schools

 - Increased core funding to Recreation Nova Scotia